Welcome to your environment! You can order everything from your assortment with your personal budget here.

 Lumea Advanced and Prestige wired

-The Lumea Advanced and Prestige models only work if you connect them to the power grid.
+The Lumea 8000 and 7000 series models only work if you connect them to the power grid.
 The disadvantage is that you're always tied to a socket.
 This gives you less freedom of movement than with a 9000 series model.

 Attachments